 I am an economist at the Board of Governors of the Federal Reserve System in the Division of Financial Stability.
-My research interests lie in macrofinance, asset pricing, and financial intermediation.
+My research interests include macrofinance, asset pricing, and financial intermediation.

 I received my Ph.D. in financial economics from the Yale School of Management.
-Previously, I worked as an economist at Morgan Stanley and at the Yale Program on Financial Stability.
-I also worked as an intern at the IMF and the White House’s Council of Economic Advisers.
+Previously, I was an economist at Morgan Stanley and a research associate at the Yale Program on Financial Stability.